Sant'Agostino, Rimini: Interior decorations

 Fragments of frescoes, circa 1300, attributed to Giovanni da Rimini, a follower of Giotto, are found in the main chapel and the bell-tower.

-After the earthquake of 1916, frescoes attributed to the Maestro dell'Arengo, came to light, depicting the Life of the Saint and the Last Judgement.
+The 1916 Rimini earthquakes caused eighteenth-century plaster on the church's apse to collapse, revealing forgotten fourteenth-century frescoes, which have been attributed to the Maestro dell'Arengo.
+These frescoes depict the Life of the Saint and the Last Judgement.
 The latter fresco is now displayed in the Civic Museum on Via Tonini.